jamesmatuk/NeMO-FFA/paper_replication/README.txt

  file descriptions:

+  cebu_bffa_select_K.R - This script imports data from the /data directory and runs an overfitted factor model to the breastfeeding covariates in order to select the dimension of the latent space according to Section 3.4 in the main paper.

+  cebu_bffa_select_K.R - This script imports data from the /data directory and runs an overfitted factor model to the weight measurements in order to select the dimension of the latent space according to Section 3.4 in the main paper.

   cebu_mcmc.R - This script imports data from the /data directory and runs the MCMC algorithm to replicate the results in Section 5 of the main paper.